 Paget’s recognition that metastases “seed” into organs that provide a fertile “soil” provided the conceptual framework that tumor cells must interact with their microenvironment, and that some tumor cells may be more fit than others for this process (Paget, 1889).
 Pierce and colleagues demonstrated that teratocarcinomas and mouse squamous cell carcinomas contained highly tumorigenic cells that could differentiate into morphologically differentiated cell types that were unable to form tumors when transplanted in mice (Pierce and Wallace, 1971).
 They described cancers as a “caricature” of normal tissue renewal, whereby tumor stem cells divide and differentiate giving rise to terminal postmitotic differentiated cells.

 Till and McCulloch (1961) provided the first experimental evidence of normal tissue stem cells by injecting tiny numbers of bone marrow cells into lethally irradiated mice (Till and McCulloch, 1961).
 They observed the formation of colonies of cells from all 3 blood lineages.
 When transplanted into secondary recipient mice, some clones could again give rise to blood cells from multiple lineages.
-Pierce and Speers demonstrated in clonogenic assays that only a fraction of cells from freshly excised human tumors could form colonies in tissue culture (including myeloma, lymphoma, neuroblastoma, ovarian carcinoma, chronic ...
+Pierce and Speers demonstrated in clonogenic assays that only a fraction of cells from freshly excised human tumors could form colonies in tissue culture (including myeloma, lymphoma, neuroblastoma, ovarian carcinoma, chronic lymphocytic leukemia, ...